 Demold in Layup

-system helps with stripping parts as each is a little different.
+During the demold process, practice makes perfect.
+The above criteria will mitigate any chances of human error.
+Experience with each material system helps with stripping parts as each is a little different.

 Reference Safety 101, Demold and Mold Prep Safety